guettli/scrum/README.md

 >
 > B: ???

 Most developers work 8 hours per day.
+Stakeholders want a solution within N weeks.
+Meetings are time-boxed to an hour or a half.
 But since some Scrum Gurus said you should use Story Points, most teams do it.

 Please pay attention to the previous sentence.
 I wrote "Scrum Gurus", not "Scrum Guide".
 The official Scrum Guide only talks about "estimates".